Submit Article

 What Was the Outcome?

-The High Court allowed the Prosecution’s appeal.
-It held that the district judge ought to have called for a pre-sentencing reformative training suitability report and treated the failure as an error.
-After obtaining and considering both the reformative training suitability report and an updated probation report, the court concluded that reformative training was the appropriate sentence.
+The High Court allowed the Prosecution’s appeal on the basis that the district judge ought to have called for a pre-sentencing reformative training suitability report.
+The court then proceeded to determine the appropriate sentence after considering both the reformative training suitability report and an updated probation report.

 Why Does This Case Matter?